HomeTurf-LLC/HomeTurfAndroidLibraryApp/README.md

 # HomeTurf Android Library App

 Contains the HomeTurf Android library and releases (available for easy integration via JitPack.io).
-The library is publicly hosted for JitPack [here](https://github.com/HomeTurf-LLC/HomeTurfAndroidLibrary) and included in this project as a submodule.
+The library is also available as a git submodule [here](https://github.com/HomeTurf-LLC/HomeTurfAndroidLibrary).
 A public demo project that integrates the library via JitPack is available [here](https://github.com/HomeTurf-LLC/TestAndroidTeam).

 ## Dependencies